Authored by the expert who managed and guided the team behind the Panama Property Pack

 Does a property price drop look likely in Panama as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Panama over the next 12 months is low, with a sharp broad crash looking unlikely based on current fundamentals.
+As of 2026, the likelihood of a meaningful property price decline in Panama over the next 12 months looks low to medium, with the highest risk in stale luxury condos and weak-location resales.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Panama.